Preparing for Digital Learning Days

 Any certified or classified staff that would not post assignments would need to complete the required PD&E course- More info to come on this...

-This would include: special areas, parapros, front office staff, etc.
+This would include: special areas, parapros, front office staff, custodial staff, cafeteria staff.
+If you are unsure, please contact Lisa Rhodes for clarification.

 Guidelines to Follow:

 1. Post lessons on your course page by 9:00 am on the day of.
-If you are unable to post your assignments please have a buddy teacher that you can contact to post for you.
-Please email Kathleen who your buddy teacher will be ASAP, and she will add them to your course page so they have access.
-If your buddy teacher does not have access either, notify Kathleen (678-548-7630) and she will post them for you.
+If you are unable to post your assignments please notify Kathleen (678-548-7630), and she will post them for you.

 - Grades K-2 may pre-create lessons based on AKS that needs reviewing, or on current AKS